Chronic Skin Disorder

 Hidradenitis suppurativa is usually a very painful condition.
 Some people with the disease will experience draining sores that require daily dressings.
 Others may also have inflammation and swelling in their joints.

-There are three stages of hidradenitis suppurativa:
+There are three stages of this skin disorder:

 - Stage 1 includes blackheads and bumps with little scarring